 Yes.
 Taxis line up at the terminal, and rates are set for major beaches and attractions.

-How far are the beaches from the port?
+How far are the beaches from the St. Kitts cruise port?

-Most beaches sit 10–25 minutes away by taxi.
+Most beaches are about 10–25 minutes away by taxi.

 Do cruise ships tender in St. Kitts?